-The $4.2 million Cool Sheep™ Programme is a three-year programme supported by Beef + Lamb New Zealand and the Ministry for Primary Industries through the Climate Emergency Response Fund (CERF).
+The $4.2 million Cool Sheep™ Programme is a three-year programme supported the Ministry for Primary Industries through the Climate Emergency Response Fund (CERF) and a range of organisations including Beef + Lamb New Zealand.
 This programme involves sheep stud breeders and commercial farmers, along with a range of additional organisations supporting the enhancement of genetics in the national sheep flock.

 Over the next three years, the Cool Sheep™ Programme will put infrastructure in place for the New Zealand sheep industry to continually drive this ground-breaking opportunity beyond the programme duration to continue selecting for low methane genetics and reduce sheep sector GHG emissions.